mslinn/jekyll_logger_factory/README.md

 ## Installation

-Add the line to your Jekyll website's `_config.yml`:
+Add the following to your Jekyll website's `_config.yml`:

 ```ruby
 group :jekyll_plugins do